Ten Steps to Accounting Research

 Step 5) Identify Authoritative Pronouncements

 Accounting research relies heavily on authoritative precedents promulgated by recognized standard setting bodies.
 CCH's Accounting Research Manager combines the authoritative literature with other publications to give a comprehensive treatment of accounting topics.
 It includes the FASB Statements, Current Text, and Emerging Issues Task Force (EITF) abstracts as well as all of the AICPA publications, PCAOB publications, SEC rules and regulations, and the International Accounting Standards Board (IASB) material.
 The Financial Accounting Standards Board (FASB) is currently making available the full text of the FASB Statements on the FASB Website.
 Users must agree not to store copies on their computers or link directly to the statements.
 The AICPA Library is now available in RIA Checkpoint.
 It includes the AICPA Professional Standards with every Statement on Auditing Stanadrds (SAS), the Technical Practice Aids, the Audit and Accounting Guides and Other Audit Risk Alerts.
-The CCH Internet Research NetWork has several publications providing access to the authoritative accounting literature in the SEC Accountant's Module including the U.S. Master GAAP Guide and the SEC Accounting Rules.
+CCH Accounting research Manager has several publications providing access to the authoritative accounting literature in the SEC Accountant's Module including the U.S. Master GAAP Guide and the SEC Accounting Rules.
 Lexis-Nexis has a variety of AICPA Publications including the Industry Audit Guides and the Statements on Auditing Standards (SAS), the Miller GAAP and GAAS Guides, The Journal of Accountancy, the CPA Letter and others.
 We have print subscriptions to many of these publications in the Business Reference area in Library West.
 New FASB Statements and AICPA Auditing Standards are published in the Journal of Accountancy and may be found online in the Article databases.
 RIA Checkpoint has the AICPA's Statements of Position (SOPs).
 Both AICPA and FASB make some information about current issues freely available on their Websites.
 In June 2001 FASB issued Statement Of Financial Accounting Standards (SFAS) No. 14: Business Combinations and SFAS No. 142: Goodwill and Other Intangible Assets, replacing the Accounting Principles Board Opinions Nos.
 16 & !7, that previously guided accounting for goodwill in business combinations.
 Henceforth, all Business Combinations must be accounted for using the purchase method with Goodwill treated as an asset on the balance sheet that must be regularly reviewed for impairment.
 The pooling-of-interests method is no longer allowed and Goodwill is not amortized.

 Step 6) Search for Articles, Case Studies and Examples About the Issues and Their Implications